SeedProd Logo

 How to Password Protect Your WordPress Site While Under Development

-But what if you want to grant site access to a few select people while under development?
+Do you want to learn how to password protect a WordPress site while under development?

 Password-protecting your WordPress site is an excellent way to keep your design clients updated on your progress or show off a new development site to clients before you officially launch.
 You can use it for your blog, a single post or page, an eCommerce store, or even your entire website.

-In this post, we’ll tell you how to password protect your WordPress site while under development so only select people can view your new site in progress.
+In this guide, we’ll show you how to password protect a WordPress site while under development so only select people can view your new site in progress.

-How to Password Protect WordPress While Under Development
+How to Password Protect WordPress Site While Under Development

 Currently, WordPress doesn’t offer an option to password protect a WordPress site all at once.